graph-algorithms/edge-addition-planarity-suite/README.md

 ### Pre-compiled Executable Releases for Non-Developers

-On several (Debian-based) distributions of Linux, you may be able to get the planarity executable with `sudo apt-get install planarity`, or you may already have it you have Matlab.
+On several (Debian-based) distributions of Linux, you may be able to get the planarity executable with `sudo apt install planarity`, or you may already have it you have Matlab.
 For non-developer Windows users, there is also a pre-compiled executable version of the algorithm implementations: download and decompress the `planarity-N.N.N.N.WindowsExe.zip` file.

 If you run the `planarity` executable program, it will offer an interactive, menu-driven mode that lets a user manually select algorithms to run and, where appropriate, files containing graphs on which to run the algorithms.